Main Content Region

-- Substance emergency department (ED) visits occurred on average 3 cases daily in 2018.
+- Drug-related emergency department visits occurred at a rate of about 3.4 cases on average daily in 2019.

-- In 2018, there were 51 opioid overdose deaths reported by the Office of the Chief Coroner of Ontario
+- In 2019, there were 43 opioid overdose deaths reported by the Office of the Chief Coroner of Ontario.

-- The most common opioid identified in these deaths was fentanyl
+- The most common opioid identified in 2019 opioid-related deaths in WEC was fentanyl.

 - In 2018, mental health and addiction services distributed 3,059 naloxone kits in WEC